15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Property Tax Reimbursement Program (Senior Freeze)

-How the Senior Freeze Works
+How the Senior Freeze works

-The Department of Treasury sets specific qualification standards:
+The Department of Treasury sets these standards:

-- Age 65+ by December 31, 2023, OR receiving Social Security disability
+- Age 65 or older by December 31, 2023, or receiving Social Security disability

-- New Jersey homeownership/residency since December 31, 2020
+- New Jersey homeowner/resident since December 31, 2020

 - Total 2024 income under $168,268 (2023 income under $163,050)